ergoplatform/oracle-core/README.md

 ```

 Ensure the new address has enough coins for tx fees to run in a pool.
-As with inviting a new oracle, the `oracle_config.yaml` config file you are running now should also be sent.
-Again, clean up the `node_api_key` and `oracle_address` fields before you send it and instruct the invited oracle to set them to their liking.
+As with inviting a new oracle, the config file that you are running now should be sent as well.
+Run `oracle-core print-safe-config`, send it, and instruct the invited oracle to set  `node_ip`, `node_api_key` and `oracle_address` to their liking.

 ## Updating the contracts/tokens